 What I Like Best About My School:

 It has everything that students need (Water Fountain, Breakfast)

-They have a clinic for when hids don't feel well.
+They have a clinic for when hide don't feel well.

-They have a T.A.B (Think About Behavior) from for the disrespectful.
+They have a T.A.B (Think About Behavior) man for the disrespectful.

-They have Performing Arts' Team.
-(Donce, Art, Bond, Droma, Charus)
+They have Performing Arté Team.
+(Dance, Art, Bord, Droma, Charus)

 They have different activities for is to do.

 They have different shows for the Performing Arts to perform.

-, and the second
+Our Mousta Males Mr. Cabool Pottori

 One Way to Make My School Better:

-I want a BIODER Chassrion.
+I want a Bigger Chassrom.
+I want a bigger play ground.
+I want better Technoligy on the nownews touch gareen con purens for every grade.

 I want a bigger play ground.
-I want better Technoligy on the nownews.

-I want better lechnoligy on the nownews
+- want beater 186h noisy on the novalews

-touch gareen computers for every gradé.
+touch gereen computers for every grade

 One Way to Make My School Better:

 I want my school to be safe.

 I want for us to have rewards when

-we have no code reds.
+We have no code reds.
 I want us to

 have fun fridays and get better

 food.
 Better acotment for the play

 ground.
 Cold water when you go outside.

 I scanner so incase sobody comes that

-has a menonon.
-Nova News can have helter
+has a weamon Mayor Nove can have hatter

-Jacotmut Paper tower.
+Jacotmint Proper tower.
 Over filled outside.

 forwater.
 Touch screen.